haztro/haztro.github.io/_posts/2019-03-01-digital-effects-pedal.markdown

 | Enclosure	           | N/A               | N/A               | 1	      | Jaycar	 | HB5062               |

-All the Circuit Maker PCB design files can be found [**here**](https://workspace.circuitmaker.com/Projects/Details/Harry-Stitt/Digital-Effects-Pedal).

 And the firmware is available on [**Github**](https://github.com/haztro/stuff/tree/main/digital-effects-pedal).